ASICS GLIDERIDE MAX Running Shoe Review

 See details on graph tool

 The foam in the heel is on the softer side.
-Heel strikers will find it less rigid, making it more forgiving when form deteriorates near the end of a long run.
+Heel strikers especially will find it less rigid, which makes it more forgiving when form deteriorates near the end of a long run.

 Forefoot Firmness